kavyaajo/speech-analysis/README.md

 # 🎙️ Speech Analysis: Pause & Repetition Detection #
+     This solution uses classical signal processing techniques instead of machine learning for interpretability and simplicity.
 A Python-based system that analyzes speech audio files to detect:

 🟢 Pause segments (silent regions in speech)